maizzle/maizzle.com/content/docs/transformers/attribute-to-style.md

 ---
 title: "Attribute to style"
-description: "Convert HTML attributes to inline CSS in your HTML emails"
+description: "Convert HTML attributes to inline CSS in your HTML emails."
 ---

 # Attribute to style